1. Open PowerShell as an administrator on Windows 10 and run the following command

 5. Once completed, run the commands shown in step 2B (or the commands received from the customization in step 4)

-6. After the script has finished running, you will see a confirmation message.
-If there are no errors, your environment will now show in the Sophos Cloud Optix dashboard.
+6. After the script is finished, you’ll see a confirmation message.
+If no errors exist, your environment will show up in the Sophos Cloud Optix dashboard.